emsesp/docs/Configure-firmware.md

 ### Board Profile

-- Choose from a pre-configured board or select `Custom` to see and change the hardware settings:
+- If you have your own ESP32 development board you can choose from a pre-configured board (If you purchased a BBQKees Gateway this is already preselected.) or select `Custom` to see and change the hardware settings:
-  - **Rx GPIO** - Which pin the Rx is assigned to.
-It can be any pin.
+  - **Rx GPIO** - Which GPIO pin the Rx is assigned to.
+By default this is GPIO 23 but it can be almost any free pin.
+Connect this GPIO pin to the RX port on the EMS interface board.
-  - **Tx GPIO** - Which pin the Tx is assigned to.
-It can be any pin.
+  - **Tx GPIO** - Which GPIO pin the Tx is assigned to.
+By default this is GPIO 5 but it can be almost any free pin.
+Connect this GPIO pin to the TX port on the EMS interface board.
   - **Button GPIO**.
 Set a pin with pull-up.
 The button is used for different functions, such as holding for 10 seconds to reset to factory settings.
   - **Dallas GPIO**.
 This is the pin where any external temperature sensors are attached.
 The Dallas chips DS1822, DS18S20, DS18B20, DS1825 are supported including their parasite varieties and can also be daisy-chained onto a single line, up to 100 sensors.
   - **LED GPIO**.
 This is the pin for the LED, defaulted to the onboard LED on the ESP dev board.
   - And a set of Ethernet settings for advanced tweakers

+> [!TIP] On ESP32 development boards there are often also pins marked RX and TX.
+> However, these are usually connected to the USB chip and cannot be used for the EMS interface circuit.

 ### EMS Bus

 - **Tx Mode**.
+Tx Mode is the mode in which EMS-ESP sends telegrams on the EMS bus.
 Choose the mode that works best for your system and watch for Tx errors in the Web Dashboard and `show ems` in the Console.
 Changing the value has immediate effect.
   - `EMS` is the default for EMS1.0 systems but also compatible with most other bus protocols.
   - `EMS+` is designed to work better for EMS2.0/EMS+ systems.
   - `HT3` for Heatronics3 used primarily by Junkers.